 And now the jewel in the TaylorMade crown.
 The M3 / M4 range is targeted at the game improvement market but will make almost all categories of players very happy.

-Size-wise, the head is larger than the preceding M1 irons but comes in at a lighter weight.
+The head is larger than the preceding M1 irons but comes in at a lighter weight.

 All the technology and research that has gone into the TaylorMade clubs comes at a premium but still well worth trying this out and investing in Junior’s future.

 There is a range of clubs under the Rogue banner that all have similar characteristics.
-The same 360 Face Cup as can be found in the Great Big Bertha and Epic irons, combined with the Variable Face Technology provides excellent ball speed on contact.
+The same 360 Face Cup as can be found in the Great Big Bertha and Epic irons, combined with the Variable Face Technology, provides excellent ball speed on contact.

 A smaller and thinner topline on the Rogue Pro creates the look of a “players iron” that provides more workability and less forgiveness.